 Why this text marketing promotion worked

-The solar company is all about excellent customer relationships.
+This solar company is all about excellent customer relationships.
 One of the first things Nick did when he started the company was hire a “concierge.”
-This employee would walk the customers through every aspect of the installation process – and be there in person for the installation.
-Customer relations are of vital importance to Nick.
+This employee would walk the customers through every aspect of the installation process, and they would even be there in person for the installation.
+Customer relationships are of vital importance to Nick.

 He knows the market he’s trying to reach — one that has been relatively untouched by solar companies.
 Nick has cultivated personable relationships with his customers in the rural Midwest.
 The offer he came up with was strategically aligned with the interests of a small town audience.
 The Memorial Day promotion included a grill, a cooler, a canopy, and $200 gift card.
 The incentive totaled up to about $900 worth of items, and dozens of people he texted jumped at the offer.